VivekCR7/TEST/SQL-Basics-to-advance/README.md

 "GROUP BY" clause comes after the "WHERE" clause so to filter the "GROUP BY" data luckily we have the "HAVING" clause.

-we will see this thing in action.
+We will see this thing in action.

-suppose we need to produce a list of facilities with more than 1000 slots. we can get the results with the help of group by and having.
+Suppose we need to produce a list of facilities with more than 1000 slots. we can get the results with the help of group by and having.

 ```sql